 For each of these individuals, compensation was calculated based on total taxable earnings as defined in their home country's payroll systems.
 Consistent with SEC rules, we annualized this number for part-time and full-time employees who were employed for less than the full year, but not for our associates whose positions are seasonal or temporary in nature.
 The individual who was our median employee for our calculation in 2017 is no longer employed by us.
 In accordance with Item 402(u), we determined that there was another similarly compensated individual as the 2017 median employee, and we have used that individual as the median employee for the 2018 and 2019 calculations.
-We believe we have not had any significant changes to our employee population or our employee does not result in a significant change to our pay ratio disclosure.
+We believe we have not had any significant changes to our employee population or our employee compensation arrangements since last year and we believe the selection of this individual as our median employee does not result in a significant change to our pay ratio disclosure.
 The median employee identified for 2018 and used again for 2019, is an associate located in Israel who worked as a caregiver for part of the year.
 Her total annual compensation was calculated in accordance with the requirements of the Summary Compensation Table as being \$5,625.
 When calculated against Mr. Prising's compensation for 2019 of \$12,545,932 as reflected in the Summary Compensation Table, it yields a CEO Pay Ratio of 2,230:1.